Business Hours

 In this short study written for students, Case seeks to interpret this book according to historical context.
 Believing that a knowledge of the times and events is necessary for comprehension, Case gives valuable historical information and commentary that will help the reader understand the meaning of Revelation.
 This edition features a detailed table of contents and an outline of the book of Revelation.
 There are also helpful study questions.

-Shirley Jackson Case was born in 1872.
-He belonged to the Chicago School of biblical interpretation.
+Shirley Jackson Case (1872–1947) belonged to the Chicago School of biblical interpretation.
 A Baptist scholar, Case is famous for his work on the historical Jesus.
-He died in 1947.

 The Social Message of the Book of Revelation